enkidevs/curriculum/javascript/browser-apis/intro-browser-js/js-practice-modify-element.md

 - '[MDN - Document.getElementsByClassName()](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName)'
 - '[MDN - Document.getElementsByTagName()](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName)'
 ---
+# JS Practice: Modify elements
+---

 ## Exercise

-# JS Practice: Modify elements

-Fork the pen and change the color and content of the h1 tag.
+Fork the pen and change the color and content of the h1 tag _using only JavaScript_ (do not modify the html).

 Be sure to submit your forked pen!